RickBarretto/todo-cli-app/Docs/User Manual.md

 ## start a working area
 + `init`, `.`:
-    Create an empty Todo on your repository
+    Create an empty Todo on your repository or open an existent file.

 ## work on the current todo
 + `add`:
     Add a task
++ `read`:
+    Read the todo
 + `close`:
     Mark a task as done
 + `rm`:
     Cancel a task
-+ `open`:
-    Open your repository's todo
 + `delete`:
     Delete your repository's todo